zhad3/zrenderer/README.md

                     --port Port of the server.
 Default: 11011 --logfile Log file to write to.
 E.g. /var/log/zrenderer.log.
 Leaving it empty will log to stdout.
 Default:
                --tokenfile Access tokens file.
 File in which access tokens will be stored in.
 If the file does not exist it will be generated.
 Default: accesstokens.conf
+              --enableCORS Setting this to true will add CORS headers to all responses as well as adding an additional OPTIONS route that returns the CORS headers.
+Default: false
+         --allowCORSOrigin Comma separated list of origins that are allowed access through CORS.
+Set this to a single '*' to allow access from any origin.
+Example: https://example.com.
+Default:
 -h                  --help This help information.
 ```
 Options _hosts_, _port_, _logfile_ and _tokenfile_ are ignored for the CLI tool.